List of diplomatic missions in Portugal

 This article lists diplomatic missions resident in Portugal.
 At present, the capital city of Lisbon hosts 88 embassies.
 In addition are consulates in Porto and other major cities.
 As Lisbon is also the seat of the Community of Portuguese Language Countries (CPLP), a few of the organization's member-states maintain permanent missions to it, separate from their respective embassies.

-Several countries have ambassadors accredited to Portugal, with most being resident in Paris, since Portugal doesn't accept accreditation from ambassadors based in Madrid.
+Several countries have ambassadors accredited to Portugal, with most being resident in Paris.